MirageNet/Mirage/doc/docs/guides/development-servers/google-cloud.md

 ```

 :::note
-The destination will be `/home/username` where username should be the cloud account you are logged into.
+The destination will be `/home/username` where the username should be the cloud account you are logged into.
 :::

 ![Uploading](/img/guides/development-servers/google-cloud/12-uploading.jpg)

-Once your file has finished upload you can extract the files
+Once your file has finished the upload you can extract the files

 ```sh
 unzip ./mirror-demo.zip